What is a Megaflo Unvented Cylinder?

 Every unit is pressure tested in the factory to 15 bar – five times the normal operating pressure – making Megaflo eco suitable for all domestic and commercial applications.

-Megaflo offers very fast heat recovery times and deliver superb flow rates of up to 72 litres per minute, making it ideally suited to a wide variety of applications.
+Megaflos have fast reheat times, and deliver superb flow rates of up to 72 litres per minute, making it ideally suited to a wide variety of applications.

 The cylinders are insulated with a 60mm thick void-free layer of high-performance polyurethane foam.
 This fills the space between the inner vessel and outer casing for maximum insulation efficiency and compliancy with future European-wide legislation.